thewophile-beep/integrated-ml-demo/README.md

 For both datasets, you'll have access to a complete CRUD, enabling you to modify at will the saved tables.

 In order to switch from one dataset to the other, you can press the button in the top right-hand corner.

+## 3.2 Using both APIs

+A little button on the top right-hand cornerwill enable you to switch between COS and Flask API.

+WARNING!
+Since it's still in dev, you might want to switch to one or another in case of little bugs or whatnot.

 ## 3.2.
 Managing models